HarbourMasters/Shipwright/docs/BUILDING.md

 # Now you can run the executable file:
 ./build-cmake/soh/soh-macos
 # To develop the project open the repository in VSCode (or your preferred editor)

-# If you need to clean the project you can run
-cmake --build build-cmake --target clean

-# If you need to regenerate the asset headers to check them into source
-cmake --build build-cmake --target ExtractAssetHeaders

-# If you need a newer soh.otr only
-cmake --build build-cmake --target GenerateSohOtr
 ```

 ### Generating a distributable